Master's Degree Policies

 Master of Arts (M.A.)/Master of Science (M.S.)

-North Dakota State University offers master's degrees in three categories.
-A program need not offer all three types of master's degrees.
-The types of degrees offered should be justified based on relevant criteria such as pedagogy or principles appropriate to the field.
-Programs wishing to grant a Master of Science degree or a Master of Arts degree typically need to satisfy the requirements of either the Plan A or the Plan B option.
+NDSU offers master's degrees according to the following plans.
+Not all programs offer all three plans.
 Candidates for the Master of Arts degree will meet the general requirements and those specific requirements in the humanities or social and behavioral science; these typically include two years of a foreign language.

 Plan A: Thesis-based Master's

-The thesis would typically include a problem statement, a review of existing literature relevant to that problem, and the creation and presentation of new knowledge in providing a solution to the problem.
-Each student would assemble a supervisory committee as described on the next tab.
+The thesis typically includes a problem statement, a review of existing literature relevant to that problem, and the creation and presentation of new knowledge in providing a solution to the problem.
+Each student assembles a supervisory committee as described on the next tab.
 Each candidate is required to pass a final oral examination in which the supervisory committee serves as the examining committee.
 Following a successful defense, the candidate will submit an electronic copy of their thesis to the Graduate School for review.

 Plan B: Master's Paper/Comprehensive Study-based Master's